felixlu/awesome-stars/topics.md

 ## electron

+- [superset-sh/superset](https://github.com/superset-sh/superset) - The terminal for orchestrating agents - Run a team of Claude Code, OpenCode, or any other CLI agents on your machine
 - [nukeop/nuclear](https://github.com/nukeop/nuclear) - Streaming music player that finds free music for you
 - [tagspaces/tagspaces](https://github.com/tagspaces/tagspaces) - TagSpaces is an offline, open source, document manager with tagging support
 - [qier222/YesPlayMusic](https://github.com/qier222/YesPlayMusic) - 高颜值的第三方网易云播放器，支持 Windows / macOS / Linux :electron: